emwalker/geotime/README.md

 Geotime provides a 128-bit signed integer timestamp compatible with Unix `time_t` and anchored at the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time).

-A 128-bit timestamp allows one to represent times of events in geological, historical and present-day time to millisecond precision.
+A 128-bit timestamp allows us to represent times of events in geological, historical and present-day time to millisecond precision.
 We go down to milliseconds as a convenience for handling timestamps for recent events.
 In order to maintain a clean mapping to Unix timestamps, we inherit whatever is going on with leap seconds.
 Timestamps can represent any date within +- 5e27 years of 1970.

 ## Display strings